Types of Permits

 The APCD permits other sources of air pollution based on the type of activity being undertaken or the type of equipment being used.
 Unlike emissions based permits, companies and individuals applying for non-emissions based permits are NOT required to calculate a potential to emit (PTE) for the permitted activity/equipment.

-Gasoline belongs to a category of chemicals known as volatile organic compounds (VOC), which are the main precursor of ozone formation.
-As part of a strategy to reduce ground level ozone, the APCD permits wholesale, retail, and commercial distribution points for gasoline.
-Emissions from delivery of and dispensing of gasoline are controlled by Stage I and Stage II systems.
+When gasoline is burned as fuel or evaporated it releases volatile organic compounds (VOCs), which are precursors of ozone formation.
+As part of the strategy to reduce ground level ozone, the APCD permits wholesale, retail, and commercial distribution points for gasoline.

 Asbestos is a general term for a group of fibrous minerals that were used as fireproof insulation and as a strengthener in pipe insulation, roofing tiles, floor tiles, wall coverings and other materials.
 Studies have shown that inhaling high concentrations of asbestos fibers can cause serious health problems, including cancer.
 In an effort to minimize this risk, the APCD regulates renovation, demolition, or building clean-up activity that involves the disturbance of asbestos-containing materials (ACM).